hibbitts-design/hibbitts-design-org-docs/docs/06.intro-to-grav-16-video-series/setting-up-and-using-the-git-sync-plugin.md

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/96CqtxL7WaQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> With GitHub's recent change of repository default branches being named 'main' instead of 'master' the following work-around is needed until GitHub also addresses automatic default branch re-routing:
+> 1. Once you have created your new repo, create a new branch called 'Master'
+> 2. Set the default branch of the repo to this newly created 'Master' branch

 ### Video Transcript

 Hello everyone!
 In this video, we’re going to set up the GitSync plugin on our Grav website.